LanceJernigan/Web-App-Boilerplate/readme.md

 All files are precached by service worker allowing the app to work without a data connection.
 The service worker automatically precaches new files when they have been updated.

 ## manifest.json
-`manifest.json` is copied from `./public` and provides information for when a user installs app to their homescreen
+`manifest.json` is copied from `./public` and provides information for when a user installs app to their homescreen.
+Any changes should be made to the template in `./public`.